apache/mynewt-core/hw/drivers/sensors/dps368/README.md

 }

 ```
-This gives application flexibility to only configure the desired part of configuration, avoiding unnecessary transactions over bus.<br>After setting desired configuration and before polling sensor for data,__make sure that sensor is either in "Background" (continuous streaming) or "Command" (one shot) mode i.e.
+This gives application flexibility to only configure the desired part of configuration, avoiding unnecessary transactions over bus.<br>After setting desired configuration and before polling sensor for data,__make sure that sensor is either in "Background" (continuous streaming) or "Command" (one shot) mode__
 Sensor data now can be polled through sensor\_read() or sensor\_manager/Listener etc.